leandrolanzieri/RIOT/doc/doxygen/src/kconfig/kconfig.md

 During transition to the usage of Kconfig as the standard way to configure modules in RIOT, the default behavior will be the traditional one: expose configuration options in header files and use CFLAGS, Makefile variables and others as inputs.
-To allow this, a convention will be used when writing Kconfig files.
+To allow optional configuration via Kconfig, a convention will be used when writing Kconfig files.

-Modules should be contained in their own `menuconfig` entries, this way the user can choose to enable the configuration via Kconfig for this specific module.
+Modules should be contained in their own `menuconfig` entries.
+In this way, the user can choose to enable the configuration via Kconfig for this specific module.
 These entries should depend on the module being used (see [Appendix A](https://hackmd.io/FU0BF7C0SXmi45PMi55GXw?both#Appendix-A-Check-if-a-module-is-being-used)